Financial advisor cost

 What Is the Simple Math for a 1% AUM Fee?

 Use this as the quick comparison: portfolio value multiplied by 1% equals the annual advisory fee before underlying fund, platform, or product costs.
-Then compare that dollar amount with the flat annual fee and the planning work included.
+Then compare that dollar amount with the flat fee and the planning work included.

 A 1% AUM fee equals $5,000 per year on $500,000, $10,000 per year on $1 million, and $20,000 per year on $2 million.
-Flames Financial Planning's standard annual memberships are $2,000, $4,200, or $6,200, so the comparison is not just percentage versus percentage.
-It is annual dollar cost plus scope: investment management, tax planning, tax filing support, retirement planning, estate guidance, and ongoing advice.
+Flames Financial Planning's memberships annualize to $600, $3,600, or $6,600, so the comparison is not just percentage versus percentage.
+It is annual dollar cost plus scope: investment management, tax planning, tax-return preparation and filing through an independent tax partner, retirement planning, estate guidance, and ongoing advice.

 Free starting point